akirk/friends/readme.txt

 8. A Friend Request is accepted in the users screen.
 Delete the user to reject it or accept the request to make them a friend

 == Changelog ==
+= 1.5.2 =
+- Allow editing the friends description
+- Display feed rules in author header
+- Show author header on single post view

 = 1.5.1 =
 - Improved the author header a bit more, updated the page title on the friends page
-- Added some filters for the Post Collector plugin.
+- Added some filters for the Post Collection plugin.
 - Incorporate Friends Plugins strings in the main plugin to have them translatable on translate.wordpress.org.

 = 1.5 =